The government sector is on a fast march to the cloud, but Robert Rosen wants to pause for a breath.

 "It's a deliberate process we're going through.
-We're just not going to leap," says Rosen, a past president of the IBM user group Share.
+We're just not going to leap," says Rosen, a past president of Share, an IBM user group.
 Still, the pressure is on Rosen and his colleagues to move to the cloud.

-Last December, U.S. CIO Vivek Kundra established the "cloud first" policy, telling federal CIOs to move three services to the cloud within 12 to 18 months.
+Last December, former U.S. CIO Vivek Kundra established the cloud-first policy, telling federal CIOs to move three services to the cloud within 12 to 18 months.
 In a 25-point plan to reform federal IT management, Kundra cited cost savings, flexibility and speed of deployment as reasons for adopting the policy.

-Now IT leaders like Rosen are grappling with the nitty-gritty details involved in making the policy work, and gaining early successes moving some functions into the cloud as they work toward migrating truly strategic systems there as well.
+Now, IT leaders like Rosen are grappling with the details involved in making the policy work, but also seeing early successes moving some functions to the cloud as they work toward migrating truly strategic systems there.

-"This is a paradigm shift, and that's a big change for private and government IT," says Shawn Kingsberry, CIO at the federal Recovery Accountability and Transparency Board and a proponent of cloud computing.
+"This is a paradigm shift," says Shawn Kingsberry, CIO at the federal Recovery Accountability and Transparency Board and a proponent of cloud computing.

 Kingsberry considers this a unique point in IT history, akin to the late 1990s, when IT departments went through drastic upgrades during the run-up to Y2K.
 Today, dwindling dollars and a shrinking workforce are forcing IT leaders to once again think big.
 "Now you have a perfect situation where the stars are aligned to make massive change," he says.
 "When you look at what this means, federal government has the opportunity to make moves forward."